-Finish your bachelor’s at FLC and graduate with so much more than a degree.
+Finish your bachelor’s at FLC.
 You’ll find attentive professors, small classes, a culture that prizes experiential learning, and opportunities to work on research projects that are typically only available to graduate students.
 If you've already earned a bachelor's degree from another institution, you are considered a transfer student.

 It takes 15-20 minutes to complete your admission application and continue your bachelor's degree journey.